Insurance, Natural Disasters, and the Relevance of Luck

 What, then, should we be doing to help these people?
 More generally, what kind of moral obligations do we have to people who lose their homes as the result of a natural disaster?

-One way of approaching this issue is through the concept of ‘luck’.
+One way of approaching this issue is through the concept of “luck.”
 We experience luck all the time – some of it good, some of it bad.
 And bad luck comes in many different forms: We might have our car destroyed by an errant bolt of lightning; or we might lose our entire life savings betting on a bad hand of poker.
 In both cases, we’re left worse off.
 But the obligation on others to help us may very well differ.
 Consider the bolt of lightning.
-This is, perhaps, the purest example of a case of ‘brute’ bad luck – an “act of God” in every sense of the word.
+This is, perhaps, the purest example of a case of “brute” bad luck.
 Compare this with that losing hand of poker.
 Sure, there’s still an element of luck at play: if the random shuffle of the deck had dealt me a better hand, I might’ve won.
 But I knew what I was signing up for.
 I made a calculated gamble knowing there was a good chance I might lose all of my money.
 Unlike the bad luck of being struck by lightning, the losing hand of poker was bad luck I opted in to – “option” luck, if you will.

 This distinction between “brute” bad luck and “option” bad luck forms an important part of how Luck Egalitarians see our obligations to help others.